North Korean leader Kim Jong Un will visit Russia, setting the stage for a meeting with Putin

 Following that visit, Kim toured North Korea’s weapons factories, including a facility producing artillery systems where he urged workers to speed up the development and large-scale production of new kinds of ammunition.
 Experts say Kim’s visits to the factories likely had a dual goal of encouraging the modernization of North Korean weaponry and examining artillery and other supplies that could possibly be exported to Russia.

-Jon Finer, U.S. President Joe Biden’s chief deputy national security adviser, told reporters Sunday that buying weapons from North Korea “may be the best and may be the only option” open to Moscow as it tries to keep its war effort going.
+Jon Finer, U.S. President Joe Biden’s chief deputy national security adviser, said Sunday that buying weapons from North Korea “may be the best and may be the only option” open to Moscow as it tries to keep its war effort going.

 Some analysts say a potential meeting between Kim and Putin would be more about symbolic gains than substantial military cooperation.